MOxUnit/MOxUnit/README.md

 - Runs on both the [Matlab] and [GNU Octave] platforms.
 - Uses object oriented TestCase, TestSuite and TestResult classes, allowing for user-defined extensions.
-- Can be used directly with continuous integration services, such as [Travis-ci].
+- Can be used directly with continuous integration services, such as [Travis-ci] and [Shippable].
-- Supports JUnit-like XML output.
+- Supports JUnit-like XML output for use with Shippable and other test results visualization approaches.
 - Provides compatibility with Steve Eddin's [Matlab xUnit test framework].
 - Distributed under the MIT license, a permissive free software license.